 “Please, I really need your help.”

-So began a message we recently received from a reader.
+So began a message I received from a reader.
 Galit had just begun her first solo journey, traveling from Israel to London.

 Her note continued, “I am very anxious and have not slept all night.
 I don't feel safe, and I am considering going back home, even though I am supposed to travel in Europe for 16 days.
 Can you help me somehow?”